 "Only 5 percent of youth adopted in 2018 were teens."

-"Teens in foster care are strong, resilient and smart and, given a chance, they can overcome their past and influence the world for better."
+"Teens in foster care are strong, resilient and smart and, given a chance, they can overcome their past and influence the world for the better."

-On the other hand, we cannot stress how resilient youth can be despite their previous experiences!
+We cannot stress how resilient youth can be despite their previous experiences!
 These children often learn positive coping strategies with love and patience.
-They can blossom in safe, stable environments, namely foster homes.
-Teens in foster care are often much more able to function independently, unlike a younger child, and may require less direct supervision.
+They can blossom in safe, stable environments with adoptive parents, permanent families, or foster homes.

 There might also be some general questions that one interested in fostering to adopt might have.
 Suppose you were wondering about what kind of support one can receive when adopting from foster care.
 In that case, this process can be more affordable and tends to have a shorter waiting period than when working with a private adoption agency.
-There are different financial resources available, such as grants, to assist with these adoptions and access therapeutic supports.
-There are also resources available to assist with medical needs or services for the child post-adoption.
-Many individuals are wary about adopting from foster care due to fear that the biological family may take the child back.
-The federal government mandates that a biological family, including parents, relatives, and fictive kin, have eighteen months to work towards the goal of reunification before the courts move towards terminating the parents' rights.
-Once rights are terminated, the parents have a short window of time to contest this ruling.
-After this time, the child becomes available for adoption.